square-computersetup/square-computersetup.github.io/_pages/win-slack.md

 header:
   overlay_color: "#333"
 ---
-Squares make use of __Slack__ for instant messaging (chat) to enable quick communication within your team and across the company.
+At Block, we make use of __Slack__ for instant messaging (chat) to enable quick communication within your team and across the company.

 We have a number of "workspaces" focused on each business unit, but everyone can flip between the workspaces.
 Some channels are universal and appear in all workspaces (noted with an infinity symbol).
 Other channels are local to that workspace.

 {% include figure url="/assets/images/win-slack-search.png" image_path="/assets/images/win-slack-search.png" %}

-First lets open the Slack app by searching using Windows Search (the magnifying glass in the bottom left corner).
+First let's open the Slack app by searching using Windows Search (the magnifying glass in the bottom left corner).

 {% include slackapp.md %}